Walt Disney World: Roy Disney's oversight of construction

+1971–1982: Opening and early expansion

 The original logo of Walt Disney World from 1971 to the mid-1990s.
 This logo is still used on retro merchandise.

+The Magic Kingdom, Polynesian Village Resort, and Contemporary Resort Hotel opened on October 1, 1971 to moderate crowd of approximately 10,000 guests; Disney officials wanted to avoid the overcrowding issues largely associated with Disneyland's opening.
+The Magic Kingdom largely followed the same layout and design as Disneyland with many duplicate attractions, though the Walt Disney Company promised to increase the number of unique attractions and attractions overall.
+The two hotels were constructed using United States Steel's then newly developed construction processes for A-frame longhouses.

-The district soon began construction of drainage canals, and Disney built the first roads and the Magic Kingdom.
-The Contemporary Resort Hotel was completed in time for the park's opening on October 1, 1971, and the Polynesian Village Resort opened shortly after.
-The Palm and Magnolia golf courses near the Magic Kingdom had opened a few weeks before, while Fort Wilderness opened one month later.
-Twenty-four days after the park opened, Roy O. Disney dedicated the property and declared that it would be known as "Walt Disney World", in his brother's honor.
+A more elaborate grand opening ceremony was held between October 23 and 25.
+At the ceremony, Roy O. Disney dedicated the property and declared that it would be known as "Walt Disney World", in his brother's honor.
 In his own words: "Everyone has heard of Ford cars.
 But have they all heard of Henry Ford, who started it all?
 Walt Disney World is in memory of the man who started it all, so people will know his name as long as Walt Disney World is here."
 After the dedication, Roy Disney asked Walt's widow, Lillian, what she thought of Walt Disney World.
 According to biographer Bob Thomas, she responded, "I think Walt would have approved."
-Roy Disney died at age 78 on December 20, 1971, less than three months after the property opened.

-Admission prices in 1971 were $3.50 for adults, $2.50 for juniors under age 18, and $1 for children under twelve.
+The Fort Wilderness Campground opened a month later; it would be the last Disney-owned lodging accommodation to open until 1988.